Devastrix/GrabonCoupon-aggregator/README.md

 3)Now run the code by typing "node grabonScraping.js" in the terminal

-4) open "localhost:8080/scrape" in your browser
+4) open "localhost:8080/" in your browser and type the entity name for which you want the coupons

 5) Check the grabonOutput.json file for output